-- A scientific calculator is essential (these are available from the front office at a cost of \$25). - The level of Mathematics studied in Years 9 and 10 may affect or limit a student's choice of Mathematics course for the HSC.
+- A scientific calculator is essential The diagram represents the relationships between the strands and substrands only.
+It is not intended to indicate the amount of time spent studying each strand or substrand (these are available from the front office at a cost of \$25). - The level of Mathematics studied in Years 9 and 10 may affect or limit a student's choice of Mathematics courses for the HSC. - 5.1 will lead to Standard 1 (Optional HSC Exam) or Numeracy CEC (no HSC exam) - 5.2 will lead to Mathematics Standard 2 or Standard 1 - 5.3 will lead to Mathematics Advanced or Standard 2 - 5.3 students may choose to study Mathematics Extension 1 as well as Mathematics Advanced